gaehlerm/SoftwareEngineering/README.md

 Integration tests are somewhat smaller than acceptance tests.
 They only test one part of the whole software.
 A single library for instance.
 The public interface of the library under test is not connected to other libraries, but rather to fake or mock objects.
 These allow a library to be tested allone, without creating an end-to-end test.

 Integration tests, at its own right, are just as important as acceptance tests.
+Integration tests are different from acceptance tests as they can use fakes and stubs to mimic the behavior of collaborating objects.

 ## Unit tests